Azure/azure-sdk-for-sap-odata/README.md

 2. Clone the repository.
 3. Cd into the root of the cloned folder
 4. Create another folder to contain the output (outside of the repo folder)
-5. Run the master build script to trigger the build, using the full path to the created output folder by running buildandpublish\publishme.cmd <Full Folder Path without a trailing backslash>
+5. Run the master build script to trigger the build, using the full path to the created output folder by running publishtobinariesfolder.cmd <Full output Folder Path without a trailing backslash>

 ### Example to custom build SDK GENERATOR
 ```cmd